 The most impactful part of the summit event was listening to speakers tell their stories of losing children due to distracted driving accidents.
 Event planners wanted to stress to parents that a teen’s education on driving needs to extend past the requisite driver’s education class.
 The various events and talks all strove to educate both parents and their children on how to remain safe on the road.

 Though events like this certainly make teens and parents more aware of the perils of distracted or impaired driving, accidents will undoubtedly continue to occur.
-Victims and/or their family members in North Carolina who have experienced accidents caused by distracted driving or drivers under the influence could benefit from seeking the advice of attorneys to discuss the legal resources available.
+Victims and/or their family members in North Carolina who have experienced accidents caused by distracted driving or drivers under the influence could benefit from seeking the advice of car accident attorneys to discuss the legal resources available.
 An attorney experienced with personal injury law would be able to guide a client through the specific state laws that pertain to distracted or impaired driving and personal injury claims.